saakshiraut28/Flappy-bird/README.md

 # Flappy-bird
 This is a simple flappy-bird game built using pygame.
 # Instructions
-Use space bar to fly.
+1.Use space bar to fly.<br />
-If you hit the pipes game will be over.
+2.If you hit the pipes game will be over.